 Discussion was had that it is useful to look at the percentage of MSSAs seized compared to what is 'out there'.
 Some committee members felt that MSSAs are under scrutiny at present due to high profile incidents (recent Whangarei homicide and Morrinsville shooting).
-Police confirmed they supplied data to Select Committee on previous years.
-A question was asked regarding how many MSSAs are smuggled over the border.
+Police confirmed they supplied data to Select Committee on previous years data.
+A question was asked regarding how many are smuggled over the border.
 Simple answer is it is impossible to know.
 Customs is happy to receive any information that will help target this type of smuggling.
-However, it is likely there would be more evidence of illegal importation if it was prolific.
+There is always potential, however, it is likely there would be more evidence of illegal importation if this was more prolific.
 The borders are also monitored by MPI (physical searches) and Police.